 In January 2013, Kenosha County adopted a comprehensive emergency management plan.
 The County plan includes procedures and protocols to respond to disasters or large-scale emergencies.
 The purpose and goal of the County emergency operations plan is to assist government in protecting lives, property, and the environment from major emergencies through addressing the areas of mitigation, preparedness, response, and recovery.
 This basic plan is intended as the core of the Kenosha County emergency operations program.
 It provides policy for department and agency managers and emergency management professionals to use in planning and actual operations.
-In response to a disaster or large-scale emergency, all local government forces, including law enforcement, fire, medical, health, public works, and others, will be considered a part of the County's emergency or disaster exceeds the capability of the local governments and the County to respond, the County will request assistance from the State of Wisconsin on behalf of the County and the affected municipalities.
+In response to a disaster or large-scale emergency, all local government forces, including law enforcement, fire, medical, health, public works, and others, will be considered a part of the County's emergency management organization, and will be the first line responders to such an emergency.
+When the emergency or disaster exceeds the capability of the local governments and the County to respond, the County will request assistance from the State of Wisconsin on behalf of the County and the affected municipalities.
 The Federal government will provide assistance to the State of Wisconsin when all local and State resources have been exhausted.